Life After Death: Background

 Production was handled by DJ Premier, Easy Mo Bee, Havoc, Buckwild, RZA, Clark Kent and members of Bad Boy's in-house production team, the Hitmen.
 Q-Tip submitted a beat, which Biggie enjoyed; however, the album had already been completed and turned into Bad Boy.
 The beat was later used for A Tribe Called Quest's song "The Love", from their 1998 album The Love Movement.

+In 1995, during production on Life After Death, Notorious B.I.G. contacted in-house Bad Boy producer Rashad Smith to create two tracks built around the samples of Al B. Sure's "Nite and Day" and Grace Jones' 1983 song "My Jamaican Guy".
+Smith completed the productions and B.I.G. approved of the tracks; however, the album's budget had not yet been approved by Arista Records, and Smith did not receive payment as expected.
+Around this time, Chris Lighty, a Def Jam executive overseeing LL Cool J's sixth studio album, Mr. Smith, called Smith to his office to hear some of his beats.
+During the session, the tracks intended for B.I.G. were played, and Lighty immediately requested them for LL Cool J, offering double the original price.
+Smith agreed, and the beats became "Loungin" and "Doin' It" for Mr. Smith.
+This decision caused a falling out between B.I.G. and Smith, leaving him off of Life After Death.

 Biggie traveled to the West Coast in February 1997 to promote the album, and shoot the video for the lead single, "Hypnotize."
 Two weeks before its release, on March 9, he was shot four times in a drive-by shooting and later pronounced dead at Cedars-Sinai Medical Center in Los Angeles.